RaeDahl/SandSnapQuery/README.md

   - Downloads data from SandSnap API
   - Can include filters in API query (Eg. only return data points with no errors, or give all data from a specific state)
-  - Saves data in json or csv files
+  - Saves data in json file

 ## Usage